-- 2. Organizational Implications This Request for Decision has no organizational implications. - 3.
-Financial Implications This Request for Decision has no financial implications. - 4.
-Sustainability & Environmental Implications The applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved [Appendix D]. - 5.
-Communication & Engagement
+2. Organizational Implications

+This Request for Decision has no organizational implications.

+3. Financial Implications

+This Request for Decision has no financial implications.

+4. Sustainability & Environmental Implications

+The applicant has completed the Esquimalt Green Building Checklist, detailing green features that will be considered for inclusion in the development should it be approved [Appendix D].

-As this is a rezoning application, should it proceed to a Public Hearing, notices would be mailed to tenants and owners of properties within 100m (328ft) of the subject property.
+5. Communication & Engagement

 Six signs indicating that the property is under consideration for a change in Zoning have been installed on the Esquimalt Road and Lampson Street frontage.
-These signs would be updated to include the date, time, and location of the public hearing.
+These signs were updated to include the date, time, and location of the public hearing.

 As required by the Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties within 100 m of the subject property soliciting comments and inviting residents to attend a public open house.
 The meeting was held on December 13, 2018 at the Esquimalt Recreation Centre at 527 Fraser Street.
 Staff confirms that the applicant has provided the required submissions indicating that 20 people attended the meeting.
-As of the date of writing of this report, staff has received 5 written comments from the public relating to this application [Appendix J].
+As of the date of writing of this report, staff has received 8 written comments from the public relating to this application [Appendix J].